 “We do get very good at problem solving, definitely. …I mean, I think part of it for our engineering students is that it’s a way to use the stuff they learn in engineering outside of class in a more practical way, so when they get back to class, it just helps with their logic and that kind of thing.
 But I’ve noticed it just in small things.
 Like, I was trying to hang a painting, and it wouldn’t stay up, and so I just stuffed a bunch of little tiny things behind it, and it hasn’t moved in two years now.”

 What do you like best about the club?

 “I like all of our machines, but I think my favorite part about the club is the atmosphere.
 It’s just a very chill environment.
 And all the members, especially the officers, end up being friends, so we all just hang out all the time.”

 Is there anything you want other people to know about your organization?

 “Just that we need a variety of people, so if you’re interested in us at all, definitely reach out!
 We like to do outreach too with elementary schools and places like that.
 So kids love us, and they can make their own Rube Goldberg machine, so it’s very open to everybody.”

-With over 1,800 registered student organizations (RSOs) at Illinois, the possibilities are endless.
+With 1,000 registered student organizations (RSOs) at Illinois, the possibilities are endless.
 To learn more about the Rube Goldberg Society and how you can get involved, check out their website and socials below.